michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 - n: a place of worship hallowed by association with some sacred thing or person
 - v: enclose in a shrine
 ### Family
-shrine: enshrine, shrined, shrines, shrining+;enshrine: enshrined, enshrines, enshrining
+- shrine: enshrine, shrined, shrines, shrining+
+- enshrine: enshrined, enshrines, enshrining
 ### Examples
 - Weaver’s funeral will be Thursday at the Jaffa Shrine Center.
 - Temple bells echoed at midnight as families gather around noodles and revelers flock to shrines for the biggest holiday in Japan.